rubicon-nl/ai-workshop/1_function_calling_groq/function-calling.md

         messages=[
             {
                 "role": "system",
-                "content": "You are a function calling LLM that uses the data extracted from the get_game_score function to answer questions around NBA game scores.
+                "content": "You are a function calling LLM that uses the data extracted from the get_game_score function to answer questions around football game scores.
 Include the team and their opponent in your response."
             },
             {
                 "role": "user",